AbdullahiYahaya1/Abdullahi-Yahaya-s-projects/README.md

-This Repository holds all of the code and queries from my Portfolio Projects.
+This Repository holds all of the code, queries and visuals from my Portfolio Projects.